ysyk2021/the-promotable-executive-techniques-for-building-leadership-skills-for-career-growth/src/chapter-3-1.md

-Chapter 3: Developing Your Leadership Skills: Assessing Your Current Leadership Abilities
+Assessing Your Current Leadership Abilities
 =========================================================================================

 Effective leadership involves ongoing self-reflection and improvement.
 In this chapter, we will discuss the importance of assessing your current leadership abilities and techniques for doing so.